interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/conflict_equal_priority_not_permitted.md

 ### [Validate flight 2 sharing test step](../../validate_shared_operational_intent.md)

-### Attempt to modify activated flight 1 in conflict with activated flight 2 test step
+### Attempt to modify activated flight 1 in conflict with nonconforming flight 2 test step
 Before execution of this step, flight 1 is activated (onto time range A) and flight 2 is non-conforming (onto time range A), and both are in conflict.
 The test driver modifies flight 1 in a way that still conflicts with flight 2 by extending its time range A.